Babur in India: An emperor who loved the monsoon breeze but wasn’t impressed by the melons or grapes

 Attitude to India

 It could be argued that India’s dislike of Babur is merely a reflection of Babur’s dislike of India.
 The most commonly quoted passage from the Baburnama makes his distaste evident: “Hindustan is a place of little charm.
-There is no beauty in its people, no graceful social intercourse, no poetic talent or understanding, no etiquette nobility or manliness.
+There is no beauty in its people, no graceful social intercourse, no poetic talent or understanding, no etiquette, nobility or manliness.
 The arts and crafts have no harmony or symmetry.
 There are no good horses, meat, grapes, melons or other fruit.
 There is no ice, cold water, good food or bread in the markets.
 There are no baths and no schools.
 There are no candles, torches or even candlesticks.”

 That paragraph reflects both Babur’s insight and his prejudices.
 It is part of a descriptive section that alludes to many positive features of the land.
 Like any conqueror, he appreciated India as, “a large country with lots of gold and money”.
 He greatly admired the Indian numerical system, as also the classification of weights and measures, and the method of calculating time.
 He liked the fact that specialised talent was available for any task imaginable.
 The number of craftsmen boggled his mind.
 He was proud of having more stonemasons working for him in Agra than Timur had ever employed in Samarkand.
 Entertainers caught his attention as well.
 Indian acrobats, in his assessment, possessed skills far superior to those of their Kabuli counterparts.